rocq-community/parseque/README.md

-Port of the agdarsec total parser combinator library to Coq.
+Port of the agdarsec total parser combinator library to Rocq.

 ## Meta